maximcoding/react-free-search/url-scrap-client/README.md

 #### Instructions

 1. Download repo ``
-2. Open terminal in root of the TITAN directory
+2. Open terminal in root of the directory

 #### Install Server